Kingdom of Tungning: Agriculture

 The most immediate problem facing Zheng forces after the successful invasion of Taiwan was a severe shortage of food.
 It is estimated that prior to the Zheng invasion, the population of Taiwan was no greater than 100,000.
 The initial Zheng army, their family, and retainers that settled in Taiwan is estimated to be 30,000 at minimum.
 According to a 1668 memorial to the Qing court, Shi Lang claimed that there were 20,000 to 30,000 Han Chinese in Taiwan under the Dutch.
-Zheng Chenggong brought with him another 30,000 soldiers and their families while Zheng Jing brought another 6,000 to 7,000 to Taiwan.
+Koxinga brought with him another 30,000 soldiers and their families while Zheng Jing brought another 6,000 to 7,000 to Taiwan.
 Most of the soldiers became farmers.
 Half of them did not have wives or families.

-To address the food shortage, Zheng Chenggong instituted a tuntian (military farm) policy in which soldiers worked as farmers when not assigned to active duty in a guard battalion.
+To address the food shortage, Koxinga instituted a tuntian (military farm) policy in which soldiers worked as farmers when not assigned to active duty in a guard battalion.
 No effort was spared to ensure the successful implementation of this policy to develop Taiwan into a self-sufficient island, and a series of land and taxation policies were established to encourage the expansion and cultivation of fertile lands for increased food production capabilities.
 Lands held by the Dutch were immediately reclaimed and ownership distributed amongst Zheng's trusted staff and relatives to be rented out to peasant farmers, whilst properly developing other farmlands in the south.
 To encourage expansion into new farmlands, a policy of varying taxation was implemented wherein fertile land newly claimed for the Zheng regime would be taxed at a much lower rate than those reclaimed from the Dutch, considered "official land".